 Our expertise and knowledge insures the best results possible in functionality and appearance.
 We represent your best interest in regards to achieving the optimum settlement to make all necessary repairs.
 We recommend that you consult with one of our knowledgeable, helpful, and professional adjusters before filing a claim.

-In many cases, homeowners’ insurance covers roof repair and roof replacement – but making a roof insurance claim can be incredibly difficult.
+In many cases, homeowners’ insurance covers roof replacements – but making a roof insurance claim can be incredibly difficult.
 For many people, there’s always a fear that they’ll say the wrong thing and the insurance company will deny the claim.
 The bottom line is that roof work can be expensive, and you’ll want your insurance company to cover as much of the cost as possible.

 If you’re making a roof insurance claim, these are the five things you need to know:

 1) What types of roof damage does your insurance policy cover?

 3) What won’t your insurance policy cover when it comes to roof replacement?

 4) What is your deductible when you make a roof insurance claim?